How to Boot DOS from USB with Rufus

 How to Boot DOS from USB using Rufus

-1. Download Rufus Software and launch the executable to run the program.
+1. Download Rufus and launch the executable to run the program.

 (2) Choose the FreeDOS option under Boot selection.